Barcelona Foreign Direct Investment and Trade Mission

 A tour of Port de Barcelona, Southern Gateway to Europe by Mr. Manuel J. Galan, Port Community Promotion Manager gave the delegates a first hand look at this 5 in 1 Port which has close ties to Port Everglades.
 Phil Purcell, Executive Director of Marine Industries of South Florida introduced the delegation to Antonio Tio, Executive President of Barcelona Cluster Nautica.

-These two organizations represent the marine industries and the economies on both sides of the
+These two organizations represent the marine industries and the economies on both sides of the Atlantic

-The mission included a visit to Greater Fort Lauderdale's Sister City, Mataro, Spain.
+The mission included a visit to Greater Fort Lauderdale’s Sister City, Mataro, Spain.
 February 2014 Joan Bosch, Mayor of Mataro traveled to Fort Lauderdale to meet with Jack Seiler, Mayor of Fort Lauderdale to sign the official document which began the sister cities relationship.
-Mataro is a very historic city on the Meditteranean Sea.
+Mataro is a very historic city on the Mediterranean Sea.
 The vision for the city is to develop their marina facilities as a destination for super yachts as they travel through the Mediterranean.
 The opportunities have been explored for US companies to develop and operate the marina and collaboratively offer the same quality of repairs and craftsmanship these super yachts are accustomed to in Fort Lauderdale.

-Barcelona, capital of Catalonia was for many centuries a center for trade and commerce.
+Barcelona, capital of Catalonia, was for many centuries a center for trade and commerce.
 The economy is slowly showing signs of recovery as the unemployment rate is creeping under 20%.
 Tourism is a key to the economic survival of Catalonia.
 A visit to Barcelona is one of the most memorable experiences for any tourist.
 Every building is a work of art.
 The streets are well designed to accommodate pedestrians, bicyclists, motorcycles, automobiles and public transportation.

 Foreign Direct Investment and Trade theme of the mission, was supported by professionals with expertise in visas, shipping and legal services and providing valuable information on markets along with necessary support once a decision is made to relocate.
 Greater Fort Lauderdale Sister Cities can offer these services to all 18 sister cities.